tierpod/lua-nginx-osm/doc/osm_tileobj.md

 * ext (string): tile extension
 * content_type (string): content_type (based on ext)
 * is_vector (bool): true if given uri ends with '.mvt'

+If something goes wrong, returns nil and error message.

 *metatiles_dir* is the optional argument ('/var/lib/mod_tile' if not set)